Drug Absorption

 Pinocytosis

 In pinocytosis, fluid or particles are engulfed by a cell.
 The cell membrane invaginates, encloses the fluid or particles, then fuses again, forming a vesicle that later detaches and moves to the cell interior.
 Energy expenditure is required.
-Pinocytosis probably plays a small role in drug transport, except for protein drugs.
+Pinocytosis probably plays a small role in drug transport, but it plays a bigger role in transport of protein drugs.

 Oral Administration